 TNR consists of trapping, sterilizing, vaccinating, and returning cats to their own environment.
 It is the only humane way to manager feral and free-roaming cat populations.
 Since our program began in 2001, we have helped hundreds of Frederick property owners, farmers, and homeowners manage feral and free-roaming cats.

 Here are the basics of our program:

-- Once we receive your agreement and down payment, the FFF Program Coordinator will contact you.
+- Once we receive your agreement, the FFF Program Coordinator will contact you.
 She will train you in setting the humane traps or will handle the trapping for you, if necessary.
-She will also work with you to schedule veterinary appointments.
-Any further payments will be dependent on which clinic is used.
+She will also provide information on low-cost spay/neuter clinics in the area.
+She will work with you to determine which clinic would be best suited for you and your situation

-- You are responsible for transporting cats to and from the veterinarian and for providing a safe location for them to recover in the trap at least 24 hours post-surgery.
+- You are responsible for transporting cats to and from the clinic and for providing a safe location for the cats to recover in the trap at least 24 hours post-surgery.

 - After the cat is recovered, it can be released back into its colony or home environment.